dYnAc/SIRO/readme.txt

 ---------------------------------------------------------------------

 !!!!!!!!
 IMPORTANT  !!!!!!!!

-Every inherit field must have their respectiva Display and/or UIHint (Optional) attributes in order to work correctly on EPiServer.
+Every inherit field must have their respective Display and/or UIHint (Optional) attributes in order to work correctly on EPiServer.
 For instance: